Night Passage (novel): Film adaptation

 Another significant difference in the film is that Jesse was not drunk in his interview.
 He makes a point several times of clarifying that he had too much to drink the night before, and made the mistake of having one scotch in the morning to steady himself.
 This is portrayed in the film when he initially arrives in Paradise.
 However, in the novel the initial interview is in Chicago, well before Stone travels to Paradise.
 Furthermore, Stone is extremely intoxicated during the interview and this is what draws Hathaway to him.
 Hathaway figures if he's drunk during the interview he'll be drunk on the job and easy to push around.

-In the film there is a subplot about Jesse having an old dog that he puts down.
+The film has a subplot about Jesse having an old dog that he puts down.
 Jesse does not have a dog in any of the novels.
 Also, in the novel, the police department already employs a medical examiner.
 In the film Jesse recruits the local pediatrician for this position, and has him put down his dog because he doesn't like the local vet.
 Finally, in the novel Jesse lives in a condo on the beach, while in the film Jesse buys an old house on the water.